 Vibe: (Buckminster) Fuller House

 Tucked away among old growth cedar groves and surrounded by seasonal creeks is this geodesic cabin.
 With intricate wood paneling and traditional log cabin furniture throughout, you’ll feel right at home in this dome.
-Hang outside on the wraparound deck and nearby hiking trails or fire up the wood stove and play a game of pool.
-Plus it sleeps nine, so invite your quarantine crew for some more quality time together.
+Hang creekside and BBQ on the wraparound deck or fire up the wood stove and play a game of pool.
+Plus it sleeps nine and is a dog-friendly cabin, so invite your quarantine crew and their puppers for some more quality time together.

 Vibe: Scandinavian clubhouse

-An hour outside of Portland, this recently renovated not-quite-A-Frame is thoughtfully put together with a Scandinavian vibe.
-Though with lots of things to do in the surrounding area, you may not be spending much time indoors.
+An hour outside of Portland, this pet-friendly recently renovated not-quite-A-Frame is thoughtfully put together with a Scandinavian vibe.
+With lots of things to do in the surrounding area, you may not be spending much time indoors thought.
 In winter, ski, snowboard and tube at nearby Mt.
 Hood Meadows, Timberline or Ski Bowl or snowshoe and cross country ski on nearby trails.
 In warmer months, head to the Sandy Ridge Trail system for mountain biking or Lost Lake to kayak.
 And when the day is over, relax on the back deck or cozy up inside.